@ease at school

 A student who is not feeling well?

-As a mentor, teacher, or care coordinator, you often see the signs early.
-Yet professional help may not always be the answer — or it might feel overwhelming. @ease provides young people with a safe and accessible space to talk with peers.
-It brings relief, offers support, and helps prevent or ease difficulties.
+As a mentor, teacher, or care coordinator, you often notice it quickly.
+Yet professional help may not always be the answer — or can be too big a step. @ease provides young people with a safe and accessible space to talk with peers.
+It brings relief, offers support, and helps prevent or reduce difficulties.

 Refer to @ease

-As an education or care professional, you make a difference by pointing students to @ease.
-We welcome young people with early concerns, bigger challenges, or those waiting for professional care.
-Anyone aged 12 to 25 can come by — free, anonymous, and without an appointment.
+As an education or care professional, you make a difference by referring a pupil or student to @ease.
+We welcome young people with early concerns, bigger challenges, or those waiting for professional help.
+Anyone aged 12 to 25 is welcome; free, anonymous, and without an appointment.
 No parental consent is needed, and we never keep a file.
-If more support is required, an @ease professional will think along.
+If more support is required, an @ease healthcare professional will think along.
 In case of crisis, a psychiatrist is always available.